BonneGueule x Maharishi: our olive “Custom pant”

 The origins of a passion

-His father was an antiques dealer and very quickly passed on to him a passion for vintage, and more particularly for military clothing which he likes to customize with various embroideries.
-In these pieces, he will find a purity, a sense of functionality and colors that will obsess him forever.
+His father was an antique dealer and very quickly passed on to him his passion for vintage, and more particularly for military clothing, which he liked to customize with various embroideries.
+In these pieces, he would find a purity, a sense of functionality and colors that would obsess him forever.

 Except that Hardy is deeply pacifist and nature lover .

-When he founded his brand Maharishi in 1994 in England, the slogan was obvious: pacifist military design .
+When he founded his Maharishi brand in 1994 in England, the slogan was therefore obvious: pacifist military design .

-The goal of the brand?
-Offering a streetwear line with strong military influences, but totally pacified (we'll see how he does it).
+The brand's goal?
+To offer a streetwear line with strong military influences, but totally pacified (we'll see how he goes about it).

 maharishi label